BenFoley2021/chat_gpt_tests/README.md

+# need to run with flask run --no-reload

 # v1_2 trying to get ploting using plotly to work

 # v1_1 was getting open ai api set up and getting the filtering functionality to work